-SEP Category anfinder Regulatory provision under 45 CFR §155.420 Enrollment & Payment Process Guide 2019 Triggering event description SEP Code Accessed through 2.
-Change in household size (d)(2)(i) - Gain a dependent or become a dependent A qualified individual gains a dependent or becomes a dependent through marriage 29 , birth, adoption, placement for adoption, or placement in foster care, or through a child support order or other court order.
+SEP Category Regulatory provision under 45 CFR §155.420 Triggering event description SEP Code Accessed through 2.
+Change in household size (d)(2)(i) - Gain a dependent or become a dependent A qualified individual gains a dependent or becomes a dependent through marriage , birth, adoption, placement for adoption, or placement in foster care, or through a child support order or other court order.
 Birth: 02 Marriage: 32 Application Coverage Effective Dates: Marriage: Accelerated start date Birth, adoption, foster care placement, court order: Retroactive back to the date of the event.
 Note: For birth, adoption, placement for adoption, or placement in foster care, consumers may alternatively request a coverage effective date of the first day of the month following the date of the event or following regular prospective coverage effective dates by calling the Customer Support Center.
 3. Change in primary place of living (d)(7) - Gain access to new QHPs due to a A QI or enrollee, or his or her dependent, gains access to new QHPs as a result of a permanent move.
-30 43 Application permanent move Note: Temporary moves or vacation would not be considered a permanent move for purposes of qualifying for this SEP.
+43 Application or many permanent move Note: Temporary moves or vacation would not be considered a permanent move for purposes of qualifying for this SEP.
 Coverage Effective Dates: Regular prospective coverage effective dates.
-4. Change in (d)(3) - Become A QI or his or her dependent becomes newly eligible for enrollment in a QHP due to NE Application eligibility for coverage or help paying for newly eligible for QHP coverage gaining status as a citizen, national, or lawfully present individual or being released from incarceration. coverage Coverage Effective Dates: Regular prospective coverage effective dates. (d)(6)(i-ii) - Become newly eligible or ineligible for APTC, or An enrollee or his or her dependent is determined newly eligible or newly ineligible for APTC or has a change in eligibility for cost-sharing reductions (CSR).
-FC Application experience a change in eligibility for CSR Note: This SEP is only available to current Exchange enrollees.
-Coverage Effective Dates: Regular prospective coverage effective dates.
+4. Change in (d)(3) - Become A QI or his or her dependent becomes newly eligible for enrollment in a QHP due to NE Application eligibility for newly eligible for gaining status as a citizen, national, or lawfully present individual or being released coverage or QHP coverage from incarceration. help paying for Coverage Effective Detect Deguler presentative coverage offective detect coverage Coverage Effective Dates: Regular prospective coverage effective dates.

-$^{^{29}}$ 45 CFR 155.420 (a)(5): Prior Coverage Requirement 30 45 CFR 155.420 (a)(5): Prior Coverage Requirement
+&lt;sup>29 45 CFR 155.420 (a)(5): Prior Coverage Requirement 45 CFR 155.420 (a)(5): Prior Coverage Requirement